Mission Driven Finance, Civic San Diego, and Alliance Healthcare F

 “Alliance Healthcare Foundation recognized the transformative power of Access Youth Academy in 2013 when they became our Innovation Initiative (i2) award winner.
 We understand the link of poverty and social determinants of health and the long-term positive network effect for the participants—and their siblings, parents, family, friends, neighborhood—of achieving a debt-free Ivy League college education through squash scholarships and the generational impact on future health and well-being in low-income neighborhoods.
 This was a deep investment in young members of our community in recognition of the ripple effects the Access transformational program provides,” said Elizabeth Dreicer, Alliance Healthcare Foundation’s interim executive director.
 “We are pleased to now also assist Access in relocating to their new home through our Program Related Investment (Impact Investment) program in partnership with Mission Driven Finance and Civic.”

-This collaborative $800,0000 pre-development bridge loan unlocks a $12MM project to build the new facility–to be largely financed with New Markets Tax Credits.
+This collaborative $800,0000 pre-development bridge loan unlocks a $12M project to build the new facility—to be largely financed with New Markets Tax Credits.
 Without this bridge financing, Access would have been unable to complete the required pre-development work in order to secure construction financing.

 “We find new markets tax credit investments exciting because they bring outside capital into our low-income communities.
-However, significant upfront costs in these complex transactions make it challenging for smaller organizations to tap into these transformative programs,” stated Mission Driven Finance chief executive officer David Lynn.
+However, significant upfront costs in these complex transactions make it challenging for smaller organizations to tap into these transformative programs,” stated Mission Driven Finance CEO David Lynn.
 “Taking a flexible approach to finance allows us to close gaps like this for Access Youth Academy and get more kids going to great colleges.”

 Louie Nguyen, chief investment officer of